aanooouk/test-wp/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 6.6.1 =
+Tested successfully with WordPress 5.3

 = 6.6.0 =
 Added option to display only the default thumbnail, updated translations, tested with WordPress 5.2.4